sparkle-project/sparkle-project.github.io/documentation/index.md

 ### 2. Set up a Sparkle updater object

+These instructions are for regular .app bundles.
+If you want to update a non-app bundle, such as a Preference Pane or a plug-in, follow [step 2 for non-app bundles](/documentation/bundles).

 * Open up your MainMenu.nib.
 * Choose <samp>View › Utilities › Object Library...</samp>
 * Type "Object" in the search field under the object library (at the bottom of the right sidebar) and drag an Object into the left sidebar of the document editor.